Dippp10-ally/Cipherdocs/README.md

 # CipherDocs - Algorand-based Consent Management Platform

 ## Overview
-ConsentChain is a decentralized consent management platform built on Algorand blockchain.
+CipherDocs is a decentralized consent management platform built on Algorand blockchain.
 It enables secure, transparent, and efficient management of data sharing consents between individuals and institutions.

 ## 🌟 Core Features